Chapter 11 : Love rule #11

 “And her twin is coming as well,” he continued, and I resisted jumping back onto the Hogwarts Express to spend Christmas with the house elves.
 I spotted Jake lurking behind the group, and I glared when he met my eyes.
 He looked away uncomfortably as I seethed.

 Maybe I was coming down with a deadly illness.
 Perhaps I could convince Hugo’s pet tarantulaculas to bite me.

 “Oh, and our other friend Sophie is coming too!”
 Albus exclaimed, and my aunt and uncle looked amused.

-By the time I’d raced up to my room, changed out of my school uniform and slid down the stair rails (hey, crappy Christmas or no crappy Christmas, it was still my favourite event of the year!), Hugo was already in the kitchen having a chat to Dad.
+By the time I ran up to my room, changed out of my school uniform and ran back up and down the stairs a few times for exercise, Hugo was already in the kitchen having a chat to Dad.

 I stopped at the kitchen door and watched them.
 Dad was wheelchair bound, his face still drooping and unfamiliar.
 Even his vibrant red hair was drooping today.
 Hugo was seated at the kitchen table, leaning forward and helping Dad drink his tea, all while continuing to chatter on.

 “School is going really great at the moment.
 I think I'm going to be captain of the Gobstones team soon because the current captain is leaving at the end of the year.
 And Professor Longbottom says my mandrakes are really growing well.”

 Dad tried to talk, but Hugo just kept making him drink tea.

 “Slow down, Hugo!”
 I said, walking in.
 If he kept it up, Dad would drown.
 We’d both done a quick course on how to care for a disabled person when Dad was still in hospital, so Hugo should have known better.
 I forced a smile on my face for Dad.